GLOBAL MARKETS-Shares rally on Yellen hopes, sagging growth hits euro

 By Herbert Lash

-NEW YORK, Nov 14 (Reuters) - Global equity markets mostly rose on Thursday after Janet Yellen, President Obama’s choice to lead the Federal Reserve, signaled the U.S. central bank’s loose monetary policy would remain in place for some time, while weak euro zone growth lifted the dollar.
+NEW YORK, Nov 14 (Reuters) - Confirmation by incoming Federal Reserve chief Janet Yellen that the U.S. central bank’s loose monetary policy was here to stay lifted most global equity markets on Thursday, while weak euro zone data gave the dollar a boost.

-Yellen defended the Fed’s bold steps to spur economic growth, calling efforts to boost hiring “imperative” during a hearing over her nomination before the U.S. Senate Banking Committee.

-Yellen’s comments drove the Dow and the S&P 500 to fresh record highs after her prepared remarks on Wednesday spurred the two indices to record closing highs and lifted European shares on Thursday before the hearing.

-Canada’s main stock index hit a two-week high, while the major stock indices in Mexico and Brazil rallied more than 1 percent.
+Yellen told a U.S. Senate Banking Committee in prepared remarks that high unemployment, weak inflation and an economy running below potential meant the Fed had “more work to do.”

-Earlier in the session, the prepared remarks sparked a broad rally in Asia, led by a 2.1 percent jump in Japan’s Nikkei to a six-month high.
+Those comments sent the Dow and the S&P 500 to record highs on Wednesday, although Wall Street traded near break-even early on Thursday.
+Yellen’s comments also lifted European shares and spurred a broad rally in Asia, led by a 2.1 percent jump in Japan’s Nikkei, to a six-month high.

-U.S. Treasury debt prices jumped, while spot gold prices rose 1.6 percent to extend gains for a second session.
+U.S. Treasury debt prices rose as investors awaited clues from Yellen’s nomination hearing on Thursday, while spot gold prices rose almost 2 percent to extend gains for a second session.

-The market initially had a bearish reaction to Yellen’s responses to questions from the committee on Thursday, “but as her comments have rolled in the market has found a little bit of stability and stocks rallied,” said Ian Lyngen, senior government bond strategist at CRT Capital in Stamford, Connecticut.
+“Today is all about Yellen and whether she stays on the dovish side,” said Jason Rogan, managing director of Treasuries trading at Guggenheim Partners in New York.

-MSCI’s all-country world stock index rose 0.73 percent, while the pan-European FTSEurofirst 300 index of leading regional shares gained 0.83 percent to close at 1,294.27.
+MSCI’s all-country world stock index rose 0.4 percent while, while the pan-European FTSEurofirst 300 index of leading regional shares gained 0.6 percent to 1,291.37.

 The euro fell as the euro zone reported weakening growth, while the dollar touched a two-month high against the yen after Japan’s finance minister said currency intervention was still a policy option.